gabrielbdornas/braicode/pages/contrib.md

 It'll start a local server on `http://localhost:7000`

 The project is deployed automatically to GitHub Pages on every push to "main".
 That means that in production it will automatically be deployed every time there is a change approved from a Pull Request.

+## Blog Images

+We're using [imgur website](https://imgur.com/) to host our images, specially from the blog post section.